bgaze/laravel-crud/README.md

 6. Register controller routes.
 7. Create CRUD views and model forms.

 I believe that this process can be automated a lot to produce a generic functionnal CRUD that we just need to customize, keeping the focus on the application logic.

 The key for that is to define the Model table fields from whom, sticking to the framework conventions, a lot of things can be deducted.
-For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select).
+For instance request rules or form fields: a non-nullable field is required, an enum field is often a select.

 But even if CRUD generation logic will be almost the same, the files to generate can vary a lot depending on the tools used.
 For instance, using classic HTML or Vue.js, a CRUD files will be very different.